-To evaluate the stability performances improvement allowed by the controllers, we make the vehicle perform specific reference manoeuvres and compare the results obtained with the ones of the UC vehicle equipped with only the ESC and ABS, without any integration logic.
+To evaluate the stability performances improvement allowed by the controllers, we make the vehicle perform specific reference manoeuvres.
 Simulation tests on the proposed EV model, implemented in the co-simulation environment of MATLAB Simulink and VI Grade, could be grouped in two branch: Longitudinal Stability tests, useful for the assessment of EBD and ABS effects on the braking distance; Lateral Stability tests, executed to understand the impact of the ESC system on the vehicle lateral behaviour.